-Struggling with screen time?
+Struggling with the kids’ screen time battle?
 You’re a parent – of course you are.
 Getting kids to go outside used to be so much easier when every appliance was plugged into the wall.
 Unfortunately, the computer, television, and phone are not so easily unplugged when they’re crammed into your kid’s pocket (or snuck out of yours).
-Besides, we get it, every parent needs time to sort their life out while the kids are preoccupied with the latest educational app (this is a shame-free zone!), but there are ways to keep them connected without losing touch with the real world.
+Besides, we get it, every parent needs time to sort their life out while the kids are preoccupied with the latest educational app (this is a shame-free zone!), but there are ways to keep the kids happily connected without losing touch with the real world.

-Having said that, we all know how hard it is for kids to put down their devices on their own.
-This is why so many parents are turning to nanny-apps; apps that monitor browsing history, limit texting and calling, and even track kids’ locations.
+We know it’s tough for kids to put down their devices on their own and it can be tempting to resort to nanny-apps (apps that monitor browsing history, limit texting and calling, and even track kids’ locations).
 However, there are less invasive ways to impose homework and bedtime restrictions while keeping things fair, and everyone’s trust intact.
-Try your best to limit screen time to cut down the tantrums and start more conducive conversations about responsibility and independence.
-Failing that (we know it ain’t easy), here’s your back-up plan: ten free apps that help to track, lock, or limit your little people’s usage.
+Setting schedules, limits and a reward system can cut down the tantrums and start more conducive conversations about responsibility and independence.
+Failing that (we know it ain’t easy), here’s your back-up plan: free apps that help to track, lock, or limit your little people’s device usage.

 iWawa (only available on Android)

 iWawa lets you set up a fully-customisable Kids Space on your device filled with age-appropriate kid-friendly apps to keep tots entertained without worrying about misclicks or them accidentally deleting or sending messages to people in your contact list.
 The Kids Space is password-protected and there’s also an option to set a time limit, so the little ones are forced to take a break from tech.

 iWawa, free on Google Play